 Tags: Earth, earth science, geomagnetism, Hawaiian Islands, hotspots, Mars, moon, Pacific, planetary science, plate tectonics, plumes, seismography, volcanism

 Once a leading theory of the origin of the Earth-Moon system, the Capture Theory is simple and intuitively plausible.
-The numerous instances of moons with retrograde orbits support it.
-The lunar orbit’s three moments of inertia are consistent with a past very eccentric orbit, which fit a capture.
+The numerous instances of moons with retrograde orbits show that capture is fairly common.
+The lunar orbit’s three moments of inertia are consistent with a past very eccentric orbit, suggestive of capture.
 However, the Moon would have to come from a different part of the solar system to account for its very depleted iron compared to the Earth’s iron, which means that it would approach the Earth at a high velocity that would prevent capture.
 Researchers have searched in vain for a braking mechanism that would slow it down so it could be captured.
 Still, the accumulated evidence and arguments make the Capture Theory a viable one.

 But